Aspiration in Babies and Children

 What are possible complications of aspiration in babies and children?

 A major complication of aspiration is harm to the lungs.
-When food, drink, or stomach contents make its way into your child’s lungs, it can damage the tissues there.
+When food, drink, or stomach contents make their way into your child’s lungs, it can damage the tissues there.
 The damage can sometimes be severe.
 Aspiration also increases the risk of pneumonia.
 This is an infection of the lungs that causes fluid to build up in the lungs.
 Pneumonia needs to be treated with antibiotics.
 In some cases, it may cause death.

 Other possible complications from aspiration include: